 Matfer Carbon Steel Pan (Best Carbon Steel Pan)

-Matfer Bourgeat 10 inch skillet is the best choice for carbon steel.
-Compared to Cast Iron, it has half of its heat retention.
-That is primarily due to its weight.
-However, its still plenty if you want to sear a steak.
+Matfer Bourgeat 10 inch skillet is the best for carbon steel.
+Compared to Cast Iron, it has half the weight.
+This make it more manageable and easier to cook in.
+However, it wont hold as much heat as cast iron.
 The great thing about this pan is that it has no rivets.

 All Clad D5 (Best Stainless Steel Pan)